Giving thanks for the life of Graham Morris

 Community has always been important to me.
 It is the main drive behind the 12 public art projects I have created over the past 30 years for hospitals libraries, schools and parks both to engage with a community, a place and its history and to give something back.

 I am part of many different communities: my local community, my studio community, the ceramic making community, my academic research community, the education community, the Instagram community, my collecting community to name just a few !!… .
 As a community group we campaigned to keep the stone cobbles on the tiny London Hackney Mews where we live and to limit the height of the surrounding buildings – with success.
 We have a voice.
 Awareness is the key and kindness to others.

 SO my personal message is to activate and engage and to spread the word.

 About the project

 The postcards fundraising project invited anyone interested to help Journey to Justice with their artwork.
 We asked for expressions of interest in being part of an online art exhibition, to support our new project focused on economic justice and to mark the end of the 70th anniversary of the Universal Declaration of Human Rights (UNDHR).
-This exhibition will enable the public to purchase an original artwork for a small donation.
-All proceeds will go towards funding our economic justice project.
+This exhibition enabled the public to purchase an original artwork for a small donation.
+All proceeds went towards funding our economic justice project.